hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 restrict access to zone transfers on primary servers.

-This is also possible with XoT but it must be noted that as with TCP the implementation of such and ACL cannot be enforced on the primary until a XFR request is received on an established connection.
+This is also possible with XoT but it must be noted that as with TCP the implementation of such an ACL cannot be enforced on the primary until a XFR request is received on an established connection.

 If control were to be any more fine-grained than this then a separate port would